A lot of people ask me about how to become a Certified Management Accountant (CMA).

 10. Comply with Ethical Standard and CPE

-In order to maintain your CMA membership, you must fulfill your Continuing Professional Education, or CPE, requirement.
+In order to maintain your CMA membership, you must fulfill your Continuing Professional Education (CPE) requirement.

-Certified Management Accountants are required to complete 30 hours of CPE every year, with at least two of those hours in the area of ethics.
+The CMA CPE requirements are 30 completed educational hours every year, with at least two in the area of ethics.

 Weighing the Financial and Time Investment